 DR. BARBARA GANNOD

 Dr. Gannod completed her undergraduate education at Calvin College in 1992, where she earned B.S. degrees in Mathematics and Computer Science as well as Secondary Education certification for those subjects.
 She then attended Michigan State University, earning her M.S. and Ph.D. degrees in Computer Science in 1994 and 1997, respectively.
 After working as a university professor at Arizona State University for nearly a decade, God called her to stay home with her children and focus on their development and education.
 Her family moved to Ohio in 2006, and she began homeschooling her three, and eventually five, children.
 While in Ohio she was an active part of a homeschool co-op, where she taught a variety of ages and subjects and served on the administrative team for the co-op.
-In 2016, Dr. Gannod’s family relocated to Cookeville, and two of her children enrolled in Highland Rim.
-She and her remaining three children are excited to become part of the Highland Rim family in the fall of 2017.
-Dr. Gannod is eager to share her passion for the study of mathematics with students.
+In 2016, Dr. Gannod’s family relocated to Cookeville, and they became a part of the HRA family.
+Dr. Gannod enjoys sharing her passion for the study of mathematics with students.
 When she’s not pondering infinity or wondering what God’s favorite number is (3, 7, 12, 40, (1 + √5)/2 -- the possibilities are endless!), she enjoys doing Taekwondo.
 Currently, she is a 3rd degree black belt.